Liver fluke control

 Liver fluke (Fasciola hepatica) only occurs where the intermediate host (lymnaeid snails) are present.
 These snails are found where there are slow-moving creeks, swamps or springs and they can survive in mud when water flow temporarily stops.
 However, the snail is not necessarily present in all such areas.

 Liver fluke may not be present on all paddocks or properties in a ‘flukey’ locality.

 Roundworms are often specific to one type of animal, but liver fluke can infect many species including cattle, sheep, goats, alpacas and horses, as well as humans and wild animals.

 Grazing management can help prevent liver fluke infection.
 Unfortunately, there is currently no effective method to breed for host resistance to liver fluke.

 If liver fluke is present on a property, infection can be prevented or minimised by:

 Testing for liver fluke can be done using the dung samples sent for a WormTest.
 A fluke test, which uses a different method to that used for roundworms, must be specifically requested.

-If you don’t know whether your stock are infected with liver fluke, test three times a year (autumn, winter and summer) for at least two years (i.e. 6 tests).
+If you don’t know whether your sheep are infected with liver fluke, test three times a year (autumn, winter and summer) for at least two years (i.e. 6 tests).